Updated May 5, 2023

 Your deck has grown tired over the years and has started to chip and sag.
-You’ve been putting off the idea of removing it for years, because let’s face it—it’s an intimidating job.
-But you know that it needs to be done, and the day of reckoning has come.
+You’ve been putting off the idea of removing it for years, because let’s face it—it doesn't sound like a fun job.

 Removing a deck isn't a one-size-fits-all project.
 There's more than one way to get rid of your deck, just as there's more than one reason to do so.

-The condition and material of your deck, as well as your desired budget and timetable, all come into play when deciding which deck removal process you're going to choose—do it yourself, hire a professional, or a combination of the two.
+The condition and material of your deck, as well as your desired budget and timetable, all come into play when deciding which deck removal process you're going to choose: doing it yourself, hiring a professional, or a combination of the two.
+We recommend thoroughly assessing your options, approaching the job methodically, and making a plan.

-Assess your options, approach the job methodically, and make a plan.
-With the help of our deck demo guide, you’ll be able to say goodbye to your deck without saying goodbye to all your hard-earned cash, time, or your sanity!
+With the help of our deck demo guide, you’ll be able to say goodbye to your deck without saying goodbye to all your hard-earned cash, free time, or sanity.

-Getting rid of your deck doesn’t mean you have to destroy it in the process, or hire someone else to do it.
-The lumber used in decks is valuable and can be reused for almost anything; not to mention, it’s a job you can finish on your own with just a little ambition and a few basic tools.
+Getting rid of your deck doesn’t mean you have to destroy its materials in the process.
+The lumber used in decks is often valuable and can be reused for a wide range of projects.
+Not to mention, deconstructing a deck is a job you can finish on your own with some elbow grease and a few basic tools.

 Weathered wood is perfect for all kinds of DIY projects.
 You can transform your old deck into a bench, a table, a frame, landscaping trim, or anything you can think of—or you can sell it to someone else via Facebook, Craigslist, etc.